phillip-kruger/phillip-kruger.github.io/_posts/2020-11-04-Stylish API.md

 ### Disable in Runtime

-You can now disable the Swagger UI in Runtime (previously only available in Build time)
+You can now disable the Swagger UI in Runtime (previously only available in Build time):

 ```
 java -jar -Dquarkus.swagger-ui.enable=false target/yourapp-1.0.0-runner.jar
 ```

-Will return a **HTTP 404 (Not Found)** on the Swagger UI page.
+This will return a **HTTP 404 (Not Found)** on the Swagger UI page.